dmerejkowsky/kata-doppelganger/README.md

 1. DiscountApplier
 1. MailSender

-## Step 1 - without any library
+## Part 1 - without any library

-For this step, you are not allowed to add any external mock library.
+For this part, you are not allowed to add any external mock library.

 Start by writing the tests naively - and then make it run (or compile) by adding clases to the test code (this is what we call a test double).

-## Step 2 - with a library
+## Part 2 - with a library

 Use a library like `mockito` for Java, `unittest.mock` for Python or `sinon` for JavaScript to rewrite all the tests.

-Make a second commit so you can compare test code with step 1.
+## Part 3 - debrief

 Which version do you prefer?
+Why?